 Playing an important role in learning and collaboration, conferences include:

-- Noon conference schedule with two to three departmental conferences per week throughout the year.
+- Noon conference schedule with 2-3 departmental conferences per week throughout the year.

 - One day each month, all residents gather for a resident meeting and afternoon seminar, providing the opportunity for regrouping and a shared intensive learning experience.

-- A 30-minute peer support session with Behavioral Science and clinical faculty during their seminar days.
+- A peer support session with behavioral science and/or clinical faculty during their seminar days.

-- One-on-one monitoring of clinical work involves videotaping, closed-circuit TV and direct observation.
+- One-on-one monitoring of clinical work involving videotaping, closed-circuit TV and direct observation.

-Residents also play an active role on departmental committees such as residency selection, curriculum, quality improvement, wellness and clinical operations.
-Additionally, each new resident is assigned a faculty adviser for the three years of training.
+Residents also play an active role on departmental committees such as residency selection, curriculum, quality improvement, patient advisory council, wellness and clinic improvement.
+Additionally, each new resident is assigned a faculty advisor for their three years of training.

 Continuity Clinic

-- FM inpatient service caring for patients assigned to our practice and three local sister practices admitting adults and peds patients
+- Family Medicine inpatient service: We care for patients assigned to our practice and three local sister practices admitting adult and pediatric patients.

 - Birthing center